-Make sure you meet Lambda’s requirements
+Make sure you meet Lambda School’s requirements

-The first thing you should do before applying for the online data science course is make sure you meet Lambda’s applicant requirements.
+The first thing you should do before applying for the online data science course is make sure you meet Lambda’ Schools applicant requirements.
 Are you passionate about finding a job in tech?
 Do you have grit and excitement about the field?
 Think about your work and home environment.
 Can you commit to attending 95% of your course and keep to your course schedule?
 Do you have access to WiFi and a computer with a webcam that will allow you to collaborate with your classmates and instructors online?
 Are you comfortable collaborating with other people and asking for help when you need it?
 If you can answer yes to all of those questions, you’re ready.

-Learn about Lambda’s tuition options
+Learn about Lambda School’s tuition options

-Lambda’s variety of tuition options make a new career in tech possible for anyone.
+Lambda School’s variety of tuition options make a new career in tech possible for anyone.
 There are several tuition options you can choose from as a student: Income Share Agreements (ISAs) and upfront tuition.

 An ISA is a form of deferred tuition under which you agree to pay 17% of your post-Lambda School salary for 24 months, but only when you’ve been hired in a position paying more than $50,000 a year.
 ISA tuition is capped at $30,000, so you’ll never pay more than that for any reason.
 And if you don’t get hired after graduation, you don’t have to pay a cent.